Clarkson Wright and Jakes Ltd Banner Image

 Our contact details are shown below:

-If you would like this policy in another format (for example audio, large print, braille) please contact us (see ‘How to contact us’ above).
+If you would like this policy in another format (for example audio, large print, braille) please contact us (see ‘How to contact us’ at section 16).